tgc-bot/FourAcesContracts/Membership.md

     1. The big blind is now 100, small blind now 50; bets on the flop MUST be no lower than 75

-    2.  <span id="_Toc530153202" class="anchor"></span>In order to
-        raise, you must place at least as much as the previous raise.
+    2. In order to raise, you must place at least as much as the previous raise.

         1. Example: Someone bets 25 chips, you must raise by at least 25 chips (so actually betting 50).